jarrarhaider1214/docs/pages/user-guide/components/serverless/serverless.md

 ![3](imgs\3.jpg)

 1. Specify **Image Url**.

 2. Specify **Registry Tag**.

 3. **Environment Variables**: To add static/dynamic environment variables or Load Balancer.

 4. **Minimum Scale:** Minimum scale limit.

 5. **Maximum Scale:** Maximum scale limit.

 6. **Add Ports**: To add host and ports.

 7. To enable **Enforce Internal Communication**.

+   > By default services deployed through Knative are published to an external IP address, making them public services on a public IP address and with a public URL.
+In order to build a service that should not be available off-cluster user can enable enforce internal communication.

 8. (If **Enforce Internal Communication** is not **Enabled**) **Add Domains** and **Labels**.

+   > **Labels:** To configure a service to only be available on the cluster-local network (and not on the public Internet), a user can apply labels.
+To know more about labels, click [here](https://knative.dev/docs/serving/cluster-local-route/).